Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Other Chinatown icons include Shandong MaMa in the MidCity Arcade and Yum Cha favourites Shark Fin House (the original not the Inn) and Westlake on Little Bourke St.

-Visit the penguins at SEA LIFE Melbourne Aquarium
+Visit the penguins with kids at SEA LIFE Melbourne Aquarium

 King Street & Flinders St, Melbourne VIC 3000.
 Open 9:30am – 6:00pm daily, last entry 5pm.